immersive-web/webxr-test-api/explainer.md

     // native origin of the viewer
     // If not set, the device is currently assumed to not be tracking, and xrFrame.getViewerPose should
     // not return a pose.
+    //
+    // This sets the viewer origin *shortly after* initialization; since the viewer origin at initialization
+    // is used to provide a reference origin for all matrices.
     FakeXRRigidTransformInit viewerOrigin;
 };